The chart page displays one of the multiple measurements taken by the IMPC on a specific IMPC knockout line and the corresponding controls.

 Description of the experiment

 The description box indicates the number of control and mutant mice measured, as well as the mutant line (allele).
-Links on the right to IMPReSS provide further details.
-By clicking on the parameter being measured (Measured value), the MP terms that can be associated to this genotype, as a result of the experiment, are depicted.
-If the association is significant, this will be indicated at the top, next to Associated phenotype.
+Links on the right provide further details.
+If the association is significant, this will be indicated (Associated phenotype).

 Each point represents two variables in the data set, the value for the measured parameter (vertical axis) in a given mouse, and the date in which the parameter was measured (horizontal axis).

 Results for the statistical analyses are depicted in the green box.
-When the P-value < 1 x 10^-4, a signficant genotype-phenotype association is made, and indicated on the top right corner, where the experiment performed is described.
-For continous variables, this P-value is the result of performing an analysis of variance (ANOVA) to compare the null model (a model that does not contain the genotype effect) with a general model (that includes the genotype effect).
-The other P-values are the individual effects from the general model.
-Summary statistics and details of the statistical model are provided.
+When the P-value < 1 x 10^-4, a signficant genotype-phenotype association is made.
+Summary statistics and details of the statistical method are provided.
 Please refer to the statistical analysis help pages for more information about this.

 Graphs, XML files and all data in TSV and XLS format are available for download.